 Bio

-Suzanne also has deep expertise in quantum computing from her time at D-Wave where she ported AI algorithms to D-Wave’s quantum annealing hardware.
-She invented MAXCAT, the world’s first game using a quantum computer, designed and implemented several quantum machine learning algorithms, and was the first person to control a robot’s motion using a quantum computer.
+Suzanne has deep expertise in quantum computing from her time at D-Wave where she ported AI algorithms to D-Wave’s quantum annealing hardware.
+She created quantum algorithms for D-Wave customers including NASA and Lockheed Martin, developed quantum machine learning algorithms for training neural networks and classifiers, and pioneered an online cloud service for quantum application developers.

-Suzanne holds a Ph.D. in experimental physics from the University of Birmingham.
-She is also a published digital artist and painter, and pioneered a technique for creating art using a quantum computer.
-In her spare time, she loves painting, meditating, piano and rollerskating.
+Suzanne holds a Ph.D. in experimental quantum physics from the University of Birmingham in the UK, near her hometown of Bolton.
+She is also a published digital artist and painter.

 Career